Devise Profile Usernames

 end

-Devise will automatically add the appropriate routes, but it always a good idea to check, so make sure that in config/routes.rb the route is found: devise_for: users.
+Devise will automatically add the appropriate routes, but it is always a good idea to check, so make sure that in config/routes.rb the route is found: devise_for: users.

 Add to the User model to use the name_of_person gem, by adding has_person_name: